Jordan De Goey: AFL career

 De Goey was drafted by Collingwood with the 5th overall selection of the 2014 national draft.
 As Collingwood's first pick, he was assigned the number 35 guernsey for his first season.
 He made his debut in the opening round of the 2015 season against Brisbane Lions at The Gabba, being the 20th player to make their senior debut under the coaching of Nathan Buckley.
 He received a Rising Star nomination in round 20 after collecting 18 disposals, 12 tackles and kicking a goal in a 21-point defeat against Sydney at the Sydney Cricket Ground.
 De Goey had a break out 2018 season, raising comparisons with Dustin Martin.
 He started the season after returning from a club-imposed suspension, and he returned via the Victorian Football League (VFL), collecting 24 disposals and kicking 4 goals against the Northern Blues.
 During the season, De Goey re-signed with Collingwood for another two years, turning down multi-year, multi-million contract offers from North Melbourne and St Kilda.
 In the preliminary final against Richmond, he kicked four goals, including the first one, and was named among the best players.
 He also kicked three goals and was named among the best players in Collingwood's loss to West Coast in the Grand Final.
 After the season he was selected by the AFL Players Association for the 22 Under 22 team and won the Gordon Coventry Award as Collingwood's leading goalkicker after kicking 48 goals during the season.
+In 2023, De Goey was named in the initial All-Australian squad of 44 for the second time.
+De Goey had 34 disposals and 13 clearances in the 2023 preliminary final victory against the Greater Western Sydney Giants.